rizi85/rizi85.github.io/_posts/ai/2024-10-17- partners-in-crime-subdomain-enumeration.md

 **Wrapping It Up**

-Using AI for subdomain enumeration isn’t just a fancy trick—it’s a practical way to supercharge your pentesting engagements.
+Using AI for subdomain enumeration isn’t just a fancy trick it’s a practical way to supercharge your pentesting engagements.
 By automating data collection, enhancing existing tools, and even creatively guessing new subdomains, AI can significantly improve the scope and efficiency of your reconnaissance phase.

-Remember, enumeration is just the beginning—it's the groundwork for everything else to come.
+Remember, enumeration is just the beginning it's the groundwork for everything else to come.
 With AI as your partner in crime, you’ll find yourself better prepared and more confident as you move through the later stages of your penetration testing engagements.

 Stay tuned for the next episode of "Partners in Crime," where we'll explore more ways that AI can boost your offensive security skills.
-In the meantime, get out there, give AI a try in your next pentest, and let us know how it goes—because even the best hackers could use a good partner in crime!
+In the meantime, get out there, give AI a try in your next pentest, and let me know how it goes because even the best hackers could use a good partner in crime!